If you're in the market for life insurance, you may be wondering if Co-operators Life Insurance Company is a good option.

 Website is not very informative

 While the website is nicely laid out, it does not provide all the relevant information.
 For example, we could not learn which riders are available with term and whole life insurance.

 Conclusion - Is Co-operators Insurance Right for You

-Co-operators boast a wide range of life insurance products, including term life, whole life, and universal life.
+Co-operators boast a wide range of life insurance products, including term life, whole life insurance, and universal life insurance.
 If you are in the market for a new life insurance policy, you may want to take a closer look at this life insurance company.